-The following state summary statistic data analyses were completed using the final individual student data file containing records from the Spring 2018 administration, which was provided to the Pennsylvania Department of Education in July 2018.
-State summary statistics were based on students who received a total test score on the Spring 2018 administration with the exception of students who attended non-public schools or those who were home schooled.
-Also, students who took the non-Keystone Proficient assessments were excluded.
+The following state summary statistic data analyses were completed using the final individual student data file containing records from the Spring 2019 administration, which was provided to the Pennsylvania Department of Education in July 2019.
+State summary statistics were based on students who received a total test score on the Spring 2019 administration with the exception of students who attended non-public schools or those who were home schooled.
+Also excluded were students who were non-Keystone proficient.

 Demographic data for students taking the Keystone Exams is presented separately for each course (Tables 10-3A, 10-3B, 10-3L).
 Results for accommodations received were collected separately by course and are presented in separate tables as well.
 For example, tables involving accommodations for Biology are found in Tables 10-4B, 10-5B, 10-6B, and 10-7B.
-Similar data from the Winter 2017/2018 and Summer 2018 test administrations can be found in Appendix I.
+Similar data from the Winter 2018/2019 and Summer 2019 test administrations can be found in Appendix I.